Summer Public Interest Employment Program (SPIEP)

 What is the amount of funding?

 The Financial Aid Office establishes the maximum amount a student can earn each summer on a work-study contract.
-For summer 2014, the maximum was $3,500.
+For summer 2017, the maximum was $3,500.
 The maximum may be lower for students enrolled in summer school and/or not working full time.
-Awarded recipients will be paid by the Law School on an hourly basis at the rate of $10.00 per hour.
-Every year, the Office of Financial Aid sets the dates by which a recipient may begin and end work under the SPIEP work-study contract (see the SPIEP Student Guidelines).
+Awarded recipients will be paid by the Law School on an hourly basis at the rate of $12.00 per hour.
+Every year, the Office of Financial Aid sets the dates by which a recipient may begin and end work under the SPIEP work-study contract (see the SPIEP application for the current summer work dates).

 What are the application deadlines?

-Please see the 2017 SPIEP Application with Instructions.
+Please see the 2018 SPIEP Application with instructions.

 How does the Committee evaluate applications?